-Accounting (ACCT)
+Accounting (ACCT) Business Administration (BUSA) Economics (ECON) Finance (FINC) Information Systems (INFO) Management (MGMT) Marketing (MKTG) Sports Management (SPMG)

-Business Administration (BUSA)
+- B.B.A.
+Degree in Accounting

-Economics (ECON)
+- B.B.A.
+Degree in Accounting/Finance

-Finance (FINC)
+- B.B.A.
+Degree in Business Administration

-Information Systems (INFO)
+- B.B.A.
+Degree in Finance

-Management (MGMT)
+- B.B.A.
+Degree in Management

-Marketing (MKTG)
+- B.B.A.
+Degree in Marketing Management With a Digital Marketing Emphasis With a Management Emphasis With a Professional Selling Emphasis With a Sports Marketing Emphasis

-Sports Management (SPMG)
+- B.B.A.
+Degree in Sports Management

-B.B.A.
-Degree in Accounting B.B.A.
-Degree in Accounting/Finance B.B.A.
-Degree in Business Administration B.B.A.
-Degree in Finance B.B.A.
-Degree in Management B.B.A.
-Degree in Marketing Management w/ Digital Marketing Emphasis B.B.A.
-Degree in Marketing Management w/ Marketing Management Emphasis B.B.A.
-Degree in Marketing Management w/ Professional Selling Emphasis B.B.A.
-Degree in Marketing Management w/ Sports Marketing Emphasis B.B.A.
-Degree in Sports Management w/ Coaching Emphasis B.B.A.
-Degree in Sports Management w/ Esports Emphasis B.B.A.
-Degree in Sports Management w/ Sports Administration Emphasis B.B.A.
-Degree in Sports Management w/ Sports Analytics Emphasis
+- B.B.A.
+Degree in Accounting with Computer Science